-David Albouy, Walter Graf, Ryan Kellogg, and Hendrik Wolff, "Climate Amenities, Climate Change, and American Quality of Life" (March 2013) Full Paper
+David Albouy, Walter Graf, Ryan Kellogg, and Hendrik Wolff, "Climate Amenities, Climate Change, and American Quality of Life" (March 2013) (Revised version published in the Journal of the Association of Environmental and Resource Economists, 3: 205-246, March 2016) Full Paper

 We present a hedonic framework to estimate U.S. households’ preferences over local climates, using detailed weather and 2000 Census data.
 We find that Americans favor an average daily temperature of 65 degrees Fahrenheit, will pay more on the margin to avoid excess heat than cold, and are not substantially more averse to extremes than to temperatures that are merely uncomfortable.
 These preferences vary by location due to sorting or adaptation.
 Changes in climate amenities under business-as-usual predictions imply annual welfare losses of 1 to 3 percent of income by 2100, holding technology and preferences constant.